 A dispute with a neighbour can lead to bitter relationships for all parties concerned, and this could go on for many years to come.
 Such disputes can often lead to unnecessary stress and cost; they can even cause violence among neighbours.

-Legal litigation is an expensive, drawn-out and stressful solution; Edward Prentice Ltd strongly recommends alternative mediation methods to resolving boundary disputes.
+Legal litigation is an expensive, drawn-out and stressful solution; Prentice Resolution Services strongly recommends alternative mediation methods to resolving boundary disputes.

 Resolving Boundary Disputes

-Edward Prentice Ltd are expert surveyors with an extensive experience in resolving boundary disputes.
+Prentice Resolution Services are expert surveyors with an extensive experience in resolving boundary disputes.
 We not only accurately pinpoint the boundary line after meticulous surveys, we also encourage neighbouring parties to calmly communicate to reach a solution and agreement without the need of legal litigation.
 Call us on 01732 355 639 to discuss your circumstances further.